A specialist group within the Geological Society of Australia

 Open Access to Australia's biodiversity data

 Australasian Palaeontologists has joined with the 'National Species List' initiative to produce the first complete 'Fossil National Species List'.
-We encourage specialists in the various taxonomic group to help by volunteering their time and expertise to help compile the list.
-This will help future researchers in the future and also allow the 'Atlas of Living Australia (ALA)' to upload palaeontological data.
+We encourage specialists in the various taxonomic groups to volunteer their time and expertise to help compile this list.
+This will help future researchers and also allow the 'Atlas of Living Australia (ALA)' to upload palaeontological data.

 Helping The Community

-With this initiative, our goal is to create connections between working palaeontologists, students, and the general public.
-With easy access to resources, people can learn more about our work, develop their own interests, or use in for education.
+The goal is to create connections between working palaeontologists, students, and the general public.
+With easier access to the right resources, the public can learn more about our work, develop their own interests in fossils, or use the online resources for educational purposes.